 JVET-L0177 CE 9: DMVR Simplifications

+The contribution reports the simplifications of particular CE tests that are performed during the 11th JVET meeting in Macao.
+The following tests that are not adopted in CE9 DMVR anchor during the 11th JVET meeting are going to be tested.

 Test a: If cross (UP DOWN LEFT RIGHT) check is done and cost of them are all not less than central one, skip the fifth point check for integer.

 Test b: Sum calculation by down sampling for mean value calculation.